Section B Jury Trials

 Scheduling Orders and Modifications Thereto

 a.
 The deadline in question has not yet passed; and b.
 Counsel agrees that the extension will not impact any other dates contained herein OR counsel agrees to extend the impacted date as well; and c.
 Counsel agrees that the trial date will not be impacted OR agrees to promptly file for a continuance of trial; and d.
 Counsel notifies the court in writing of the agreed modification and compliance with these requirements.
-A sample notification form can be found here.
+The notification is available as a fillable pdf or word document.

 Section B Rules for Trial Appearances

-1. Prior to trial, counsel shall test all electronic equipment to be used in the courtroom.
+Prior to trial, counsel shall test all electronic equipment to be used in the courtroom.
 Counsel may request the courtroom be opened early in order to facilitate this.
 The court will not permit recesses or delays due to counsels’ lack of preparedness.

-2. All persons present with counsel shall be identified to the court.
+All persons present with counsel shall be identified to the court.
 This includes litigants and counsel staff.
 Any person other than litigants and their attorney(s) of record must have prior express permission from this court to sit at counsel table.
 Any staff present to assist counsel shall be held to the same high standard of courtroom decorum and dress as counsel.

-3. Counsel, their staff, litigants, and witnesses shall be in professional attire.
+Counsel, their staff, litigants, and witnesses shall be in professional attire.
 No tank tops, ball caps, or other overly casual clothing will be permitted.
 Clothing shall not be extreme or distracting.
 Counsel may have appropriate beverages at counsel table.
 No food or gum is permitted.
 Counsel shall advise all parties and witnesses of these rules.

-4. Counsel shall have their witnesses available in order to adduce expedient testimony.
+Counsel shall have their witnesses available in order to adduce expedient testimony.
 Except for good cause shown, the court will not permit trial recesses due to the unavailability of witnesses.

-5. Unless discussed with the court prior to the commencement of trial, parties should be prepared to provide exhibits to the clerk at the time they offer the exhibit into evidence.
+Unless discussed with the court prior to the commencement of trial, parties should be prepared to provide exhibits to the clerk at the time they offer the exhibit into evidence.
 Exhibits shall be clearly marked.

-6. Counsel shall not approach the witness stand or the bench without express leave of court.
+Counsel shall not approach the witness stand or the bench without express leave of court.
 Counsel shall not request to approach a witness with any exhibit prior to showing the exhibit to opposing counsel, indicating counsel has done so on the record, and affording opposing counsel time to voice an objection.
 Counsel shall not conduct examination at the witness stand for any more time than is absolutely necessary.
 Counsel shall review and comply with District Court Rule 6.2, particularly paragraphs (d)-(i).

-7. No party other than the court or authorized court staff may record the proceedings.
+No party other than the court or authorized court staff may record the proceedings.